 The Role of a Personal Agent

 A personal agent (PA) is an employee of a support service brokerage.
-Their primary role as a service coordinator and case manager is to use person-centered planning to assist individuals to assess, plan, access, and monitor the support services and resources that are available to them in the community and will support their needs and goals.
+Their primary role as a service coordinator and case manager is to use person-centered planning to assist individuals in planning, accessing, and monitoring the community-based supports and services that support their needs and goals.
 A PA’s responsibilities include, but are not limited to:

-- A PA is neither a direct service provider nor the employer of service providers.
+A PA is neither a direct service provider (personal support workers or agency providers) nor the employer of providers.
 A direct service provider is responsible for assisting individuals with services detailed in the ISP.
-A PA may assist an individual in the process of hiring providers, but the PA is neither the employer of a provider (personal support worker or agency) nor responsible for their payment.
-A PA reviews time sheets and invoices to monitor the quality of services provided to ensure they are allowed by Medicaid and what the individual wants.
+A PA may assist an individual in the process of enrolling providers, but the PA is neither the employer of a provider nor responsible for their payment.
+A PA reviews time sheets and invoices to monitor the quality of services provided to ensure they are both allowed by Medicaid and what the individual needs and wants.

-- CPI is not the employer of any person working directly with an individual.
-Our role at CPI is to assist the individuals we serve with the process so they can get the support they need.
+Community Pathways is not the employer of any person working directly with an individual.
+Our role at Community Pathways is to assist the individuals we serve with the process so they can get the support they need.

-- As a case management entity (CME), CPI is responsible for ensuring the services provided to individuals are an allowable Medicaid service.
+As a case management entity (CME), Community Pathways is responsible for ensuring the services provided to individuals are an allowable Medicaid service.